This provides a method for programs without native RemoteSign support to also update RemoteSign screens.

 - Find where you define the launching of an external program in your layout software.

-- Ensure that RemoteSign Sequencer is still running and has the file that contains your scripts open.
+- Ensure that RemoteSign Sequencer is running and has the file that contains your scripts open.

 When your software launches RSRelay, it will connect to RemoteSign Sequencer and pass the script name "Track3" to it, then terminate.
 RemoteSign Sequencer will then look for a script by that name and run it if present.
 That script can be long, include delays, and talk to multiple RemoteSigns of all types.